cloudmesh-community/hid-sp18-508/cluster/sd-card-osx.md

   than the folder itself.
 * On first boot, the `RECOVERY` FAT partition will be automatically resized to a minimum, and a list of OSes that are available to install will be displayed.

+\begin{NOTE}

+The content was reorganized so we can better evaluate what needs to be done next.

+1. We have a much more extensive discussion of this already in the handbook.
+We need to refer to it with a ref and label
+2. Documentation does not goo into any motivation about why to use NOOBS or not which was explicitly asked for and is actually discussed on the NOOBS web page.

+\end{NOTE}